Adeeba-Shahzadi/Student-Exam-Score-Prediction-Model/README.md

 # 🎓 Student Exam Score Prediction

-This project predicts **students' exam scores** based on various performance factors such as study hours, attendance, and previous scores.
+This project predicts **students' exam scores** based on various performance factors such as study hours, attendance, previous performance, and tutoring sessions.”
 It uses **machine learning regression models** to train and evaluate predictions, with data visualization to understand correlations.

 ---